Our

 In

-can move around on uneven ground now (I coach a soccer team) and a number of movements
+move around on uneven ground now (I coach a soccer team) and a number

-that caused a lot of pain before do not now.
-I do not think the rheumatologist
+of movements that caused a lot of pain before do not now.
+I do not

 I've

-few more things.
-There are NO bad side effects from the remedies, they
+more things.
+There are NO bad side effects from the remedies,

-just don't work because there are not the right ones.
-Getting the right remedy
+they just don't work because there are not the right ones.
+Getting

 You